Top 5 2nd Quarter Trades of NI - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were NIPPON LIFE INSURANCE CO’s top five trades of the quarter.
+According to GuruFocus data, these were NICOLET BANKSHARES INC’s top five trades of the quarter.

-The guru sold out of their 2,277,900-share investment in NAS:QQQ.
-Previously, the stock had a 14.84% weight in the equity portfolio.
-Shares traded for an average price of $319.4 during the quarter.
+NICOLET BANKSHARES INC reduced their investment in ARCA:VEA by 144,748 shares.
+The trade had a 1.5% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $44.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, PowerShares QQQ Trust Ser 1 has a price-earnings ratio of 24.97 and a price-book ratio of 6.59.
+In terms of valuation, Vanguard FTSE Developed Markets ETF has a price-earnings ratio of 12.04 and a price-book ratio of 1.46.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 7,872,387-share investment in ARCA:XLP.
-Previously, the stock had a 11.02% weight in the equity portfolio.
-Shares traded for an average price of $65.45 during the quarter.
+NICOLET BANKSHARES INC reduced their investment in NAS:BND by 24,097 shares.
+The trade had a 0.41% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $75.71.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 4,362,561-share investment in ARCA:XLV.
-Previously, the stock had a 10.27% weight in the equity portfolio.
-Shares traded for an average price of $115.08 during the quarter.
+The guru established a new position worth 28,822 shares in ARCA:JAGG, giving the stock a 0.36% weight in the equity portfolio.
+Shares traded for an average price of $48.36 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.